-One activity conducted by Nebraska DED to ensure the absence of discrimination on the grounds of national origin continued to be fulfilled during the 2017 Program Year.
-The activities were guided by the Voluntary Compliance Agreement (VCA) with HUD to oversee compliance concerning beneficiaries who have Limited English Proficiency associated with any project in Nebraska which receives CDBG, HOME or HTF federal resources administered by Nebraska DED.
-The VCA was initiated on March 1, 2014 and expired on March 1, 2017.
+One activity conducted by Nebraska DED to ensure the absence of discrimination on the grounds of national origin continued to be fulfilled during the 2018 Program Year.
 All grant applicants applying for federal resources submit a Four Factor Analysis, assessing Limited English Proficiency of the anticipated beneficiaries of the project activity(ies), in addition to a Language Assistance Plan if determined as necessary by the four-factor analysis conducted as part of the application review process.